 Since SpatiaLite offers no clear advantages over GeoPackage at this time, it should only be considered as a Shapefile replacement in niche scenarios.

 Some people tend to use comma separated files for storing geospatial data.

-Among non-geospatial people, CSV is very popular, but for most geospatial applications it's an unusable format.
+Among non-geospatial people, CSV is very popular, but for most geospatial applications it is not an ideal format.

-At least two reasons for not using CSV as Shapefile replacement: It's not standardized (there are many dialects out there), and support for non-point geospatial data is complicated.
+At least two reasons for not using CSV as Shapefile replacement: It isn't standardized (there are many dialects out there) and support for non-point geospatial data is complicated.

 At its most basic level, an ArcGIS geodatabase is a collection of geographic datasets of various types held in a common file system folder, a Microsoft Access database, or a multiuser relational DBMS (such as Oracle, Microsoft SQL Server, PostgreSQL, Informix, or IBM DB2).

-On the other hand, it is a proprietary closed format, which is used exclusively in the environment of ESRI products, not implemented in other software packages.
-It's a strong candidate for replacing Shapefiles for local data editing in an ArcGIS enviroment.
+On the other hand, since it is a proprietary closed format, implementations outside the environment of ESRI products are extremely limited.
+It is only a candidate for replacing Shapefiles in an enviroment centered on ArcGIS.

 Last modification: 2017-10-08

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License